Whaling in Australia: Aboriginals, whales and whaling

 Whales played a part in the lives of coastal Aboriginals in pre-colonial Australia.
 They were a totem animal for some clans in Western Australia.
 Their depiction in rock art in New South Wales indicates whales also had significance in eastern Australia.
 Four or five Aboriginal rock engravings near Sydney have been identified as depicting whale feasts.
-Beached whales, or those that died at sea and washed ashore, were an occasional food source for coastal Aboriginals.
+Beached whales, or drift whales that died at sea and washed ashore, were an occasional food source for coastal Aboriginals.
 The smell of the decomposing whale would attract the first arrivals and messages would be sent to neighbouring groups to come and attend the banquet.

-There is no record of any traditional hunting of whales by the frail bark canoes or hollowed out logs used as fishing vessels.
+There is no record of any traditional hunting of whales employing the frail bark canoes or hollowed out logs used as fishing vessels.
 However, it has been claimed some had the ability to hunt them by other means, as in dolphin drive hunting.
 The Kondoli clan in South Australia were supposed to have been able to ‘’ sing'’ whales inshore in the hope they would beach themselves.
 According to stories recounted at the Eden Killer Whale Museum, Aboriginals at Twofold Bay in New South Wales somehow combined with killer whales to drive right whales ashore.
 What can be said with certainty is that the discovery of a dead whale was a major event for those living near the coast.
 One such group was encountered with a whale on a beach at Port Jackson on 7 September 1790.

 The bones of whales were also prized for certain purposes.
 The ear bones were retrieved to make drinking vessels and the ribs were sometimes used as the frames for gunyahs or huts.

 Europeans were aware that whales were to be found off the coast of Australia from at least 1699.
 That was when the British maritime explorer, naturalist and buccaneer William Dampier (1652-1715) sailed along the coast of Western Australia.
 There, he reported, "the sea is plentifully stocked with the largest whales that I ever saw."

 Bay whaling stations established on the coast by colonists in the nineteenth century attracted tribal Aboriginals who would camp nearby and feast on the discarded whale carcasses after the blubber had been removed.
 Some Aboriginal men served on boats at bay whaling stations as pulling hands or manned lookout posts where their keen eye-sight allowed them to see approaching whales without the aid of a spyglass.
 A few served on pelagic or deep-sea whaling ships operating out of Sydney and Hobart.